 The current EA does not contain an adequate analysis of the proposed project's impacts to salmon.
 Although it generally acknowledges short-term impacts from filling wetlands and filling and rerouting tributary streams, its analysis falls far short of the "hard look" required by NEPA.
 The EA admits direct impacts will occur to extensive reaches of natural salmon habitat from changes in water quality, (protected under AS 41.21.610(b)(3)) sedimentation of spawning gravels, changes to food supply, and changes in stream structure used for resting, hiding and over-wintering.
-It summarily concludes. however, that "[t]hese types of fish impacts would occur during and after construction until conditions stabilize and new habitats are established."
-These impacts could also occur in mitigated areas during construction.
-12 There is no admission or analysis of longterm impacts or cumulative impacts from significant natural habitat degradation, and no analysis of the effectiveness of the proposed mitigation.
+It summarily concludes, however, that "[1]hese types of fish impacts would occur during and after construction until conditions stabilize and new habitats are established."
+These impacts could also occur in mitigated areas during construction.12 There is no admission or analysis of longoccur in mitigated areas during construction.12 There is no admission or analysis of long- term impacts or cumulative impacts from significant natural habitat degradation, and no analysis of the effectiveness of the proposed mitigation.
 There is also no analysis of how impacts to natural salmon habitat will impact the winter food source for both resident eagles that rely on salmon for successful nesting, and wintering eagles that come to the Preserve precisely because of a scarcity of food elsewhere.
 ADOT cannot make reasonable conclusions about impacts absent an analysis of these important issues.
 Given the extent of disturbance to natural salmon habitat and the statutory requirements to protect that habitat, an EIS is required.